Is Sprout Social one of the most polished social media management tools out there?

 Metricool

-Metricool’s Homepage Metricool markets itself as a comprehensive platform for scheduling and analytics.
+Metricool’s Dashboard Metricool markets itself as a comprehensive platform for scheduling and analytics.

 Although it might lack Planable’s or Loomly’s collaborative capabilities, data-driven teams greatly value it.